What to do in Toronto

 Pro tip: If you are planning to eat lunch or dinner at the CN Tower’s 360 Restaurant, you can access the tower’s observation deck for free (with a minimum purchase of two 2-course meals off the fixed price menu).
 If you are planning on eating there, save yourself the admission ticket by booking a reservation at the booth at the entrance.

 As a scuba dive enthusiast, I was super excited to check out the aquarium.
 With over 16,000 marine animals to discover, it was interesting to spot our favourite creatures and attempt to identify others.
 I especially loved seeing the wispy jellyfish all lit up in a mesmerizing florescent pink.

-Tip: If you plan to visit both the tower and the aquarium, you can purchase the Toronto City Pass.
+Pro tip: If you plan to visit both the tower and the aquarium, you can purchase the Toronto City Pass.
 With the purchase of the pass online, you not only skip the ticket line, but you also get admission to multiple other attractions (such as Casa Loma, the Science Centre/or the Zoo, and the Royal Ontario Museum).
-Also, if you are a Costco.ca member, you can purchase the Toronto City Pass for a discounted price on the Costco website.

 The Brewery is a great cap off to an afternoon of sightseeing.
 It is just across the road from the tower and aquarium.

 Like Beer? | Check out this Beer Bath Spa in Brantford, ON

 Take the tour of the facility or just stop in for a pint and relax!